my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

 3. Since you have an object in the database, you don't need the ones created before.
 Go to **myapp > views.py** and delete all the objects created (`feature1`, `feature2`, `feature3` `feature4`, `feature5` and `features`).

-4. Add another object to the database with the name *"Reialble"* and Details *"We are very very very reliable"*.
+4. Add another object to the database with the name *"Reliable"* and Details *"We are very very very reliable"*.

-5. In order to get all the data created in the project you need to import the `Feature` model like this:
+5. In order to get all the data created in the project you need to import the `Feature` inside **views.py** model like this:
     ```python
     from .models import Feature #This has been alredy done before
     ```